Applying for Financial Aid

 - Complete and submit the FAFSA to the Department of Education

-- (You will need your 1040 income tax form if you filed and/or your parent's 1040 form(s) for the appropriate year to complete your FAFSA) If you need a copy of your tax return, call 1-800-829-1040 and request IRS tax transcript.
+- (You will need your 1040 income tax form if you filed and/or your parent's 1040 form(s) for the appropriate year to complete your FAFSA) If you need a copy of your tax return, call 1-800-829-1040 and request IRS tax transcript or go to the IRS website at www.irs.gov

-- You will receive a Student Aid Report (SAR) or an email confirmation as a result of submitting the FAFSA (4 to 6 weeks if you mail it in, 2 weeks or less if you use the online FAFSA).
+- You will receive a Student Aid Report (SAR) or an email confirmation as a result of submitting the FAFSA.

 - Cisco College will begin a file on you once the Financial Aid Office has downloaded your information from the Department of Education.

-- The Cisco College Financial Aid Office will need additional information to verify your FAFSA information, we will request it in writing.
+- The Cisco College Financial Aid Office will need additional information to verify your FAFSA information, we will request it in writing or by email.

 - Please be prompt in responding to any request for additional information and/or documents.
 You will not be asked to provide more than that which is required.